EXCLUSIVE-Credit Suisse weighs options to strengthen capital - sources

 By Oliver Hirt

-ZURICH, May 30 (Reuters) - Credit Suisse CSGN.S is in the early stages of weighing options to bolster its capital after a string of losses have eroded its financial buffers, two people with knowledge of the matter told Reuters.
+ZURICH, May 31 (Reuters) - Credit Suisse CSGN.S is in the early stages of weighing options to bolster its capital after a string of losses has eroded its financial buffers, two people with knowledge of the matter told Reuters.

 The size of the increase would be likely to exceed 1 billion Swiss francs ($1.04 billion), but this has not yet been determined, said one of the people, who declined to be named because the deliberations are still internal.